There are few places in Ireland that are as fairytale-like as the magnificent Gougane Barra in Cork.

 The Gougane Barra Church dates back to the 19th century.
 You’ll find it near the ruins of the Monastery, where it looks like something plucked straight from a Walt Disney movie.

-As I type, I can’t help but think of the first time that I walked here.
+As I type, I can’t help but think of the first time that I had a ramble around here.
 It was on a solo 5-day road trip in February 2017.

 It was frosty and there was a sheet of mist hanging in the air over the lake.
 Gougane Barra is peaceful.
 Incredibly so.
 A ramble here banishes cobwebs and clears the head like nothing else.

-As the Church comes into view, you can’t help but feel like you’ve just discovered something secret.
-Something special that not many have.
-Get yourself here sharpish.
+As the Church comes into view, you can’t help but feel like you’ve just discovered a little bit of ‘hidden’ Ireland.
+A feeling that stays with you long after you leave.

 Weddings at St. Finbarr’s Oratory